mongodb/mongo-python-driver/doc/tools.rst

 increased your understanding of how MongoDB actually works.

 Humongolus
-   `Humongolus <https://github.com/entone/Humongolus>` is a lightweight ORM framework for Python and MongoDB.
-The name comes from the combination of MongoDB and `Homunculus <http://en.wikipedia.org/wiki/Homunculus>`_(the concept of a miniature though fully formed human body).
+   `Humongolus <https://github.com/entone/Humongolus>`_ is a lightweight ORM framework for Python and MongoDB.
+The name comes from the combination of MongoDB and `Homunculus <http://en.wikipedia.org/wiki/Homunculus>`_ (the concept of a miniature though fully formed human body).
    Humongolus allows you to create models/schemas with robust validation.
    It attempts to be as pythonic as possible and exposes the pymongo cursor objects whenever possible.
-   There is also a fairly thorough field library.
    The code is available for download at `GitHub <https://github.com/entone/Humongolus>`_.
+   Tutorials and usage examples are also available at GitHub.

 MongoKit
   The `MongoKit <http://github.com/namlook/mongokit>`_ framework